Experiencing suicidal thoughts? We are here to listen, talk and help 24/7. Just call Lifeline’s Telephone Crisis Support Service on 13 11 14.

 Lifeline Northern Beaches provides two inter-connecting telephone support programs for people experiencing suicidal thoughts, or for concerned family members.
 These programs cover a period of 2-8 weeks.

 Short-term support: This starts after you first call Lifeline.
 Once your current risk and situation has been assessed, your Crisis Supporter will connect you with appropriate resources who can help you, such as doctors, counsellors, psychologists and psychiatrists.

 Long-term support: Some callers who have suicidal thoughts will be connected to our Suicide Crisis Support Program (SCSP).
 As part of this program, callers will receive weekly calls from a specially trained, highly experienced Crisis Supporter for up to 8 weeks.

-Every day almost eight Australians complete suicide, with seven attempted suicides every hour.
+Every day almost eight Australians die by suicide, with seven attempted suicides every hour.

 Suicide is the leading cause of death in men under the age of 45 and women under the age of 32.

-In a typical year at Lifeline Northern Beaches, our 180 volunteers answer almost 60,000 calls from those in crisis.
+In a typical year at Lifeline Northern Beaches, our 180 volunteers answer over 65,000 calls from people in crisis.

 Call us to make an enquiry or make an appointment:

 PHONE 02 9949 5522